istchain/istchain/migrate/v0_27/iavl-v1.md

 > Nodes running IAVL V1 should set `iavl-disable-fastnode = true` in their `app.toml` file.

 > [!IMPORTANT]
-> Before starting istchain on existing IAVL V0 data, please read the note about pruning changes.
+> Before starting kava on existing IAVL V0 data, please read the note about pruning changes.

 ### `goleveldb` nodes
 1. Replace or recreate your node data with IAVL V1: see [Data](#data).